HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

     ## $ gdpPercap             <dbl> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, ...
     ## $ Energy.Use.Per.Capita <dbl> 3063.5543, 1546.2615, 2519.4973, 4251.43...

 So now all data from `data.energy.long` has been retained, and columns from gapminder have been added.
-Data from gapminder has been kept where it matches the country and year in `data.energy.long`.
+Data from gapminder has been added only where it matches the country and year in `data.energy.long`.

 #### Inner Join

 `inner_join` retains only data found in both sets.
-There should be no missing data points here.
+There should be no empty data points here.

 ``` r
 gapminder.energy.inner <- inner_join(my.gap,data.energy.long, by = c("country","year"))